rbadding/muffinsplantshop/README.md

 - A *database* at Aamu.app and an API key to this database.
 - A [Stripe](https://stripe.com/) account and a secret key (testing key is OK).

+## Installation

+- Click "Deploy to Netlify"
+- Insert your secret keys
+- After Netlify is done building, edit the file `config-client.js` and insert your Stripe public key
+- After Netlify is done building again, the everything should work.
+If not, go through every step to make sure everything was done correctly.

 ## Live demo hosted on Netlify
 [https://aamu-muffinsplantshop.netlify.app/](https://aamu-muffinsplantshop.netlify.app/)